t3-oss/create-t3-app/www/src/pages/en/usage/first-steps.md

 If your app includes Prisma, make sure to run `npx prisma db push` from the root directory of your app.
 This command will sync your Prisma schema with your database and will generate the TypeScript types for the Prisma Client based on your schema.
 Note that you need to [restart the TypeScript server](https://stackoverflow.com/a/64456017) after doing this so that it can detect the generated types.

-You can optionally install the official [Prisma VS Code extension](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma), which adds syntax highlighting, linting, code completion, formatting, jump-to-definition and more.

 ## Authentication

 If your app includes NextAuth.js, we get you started with the `DiscordProvider`.
 This is one of the simplest providers that NextAuth.js offers, but it still requires a bit of initial setup on your part.